How to Write a Perfect Bug Report

 Some bug reports have a field to indicate the severity of the bug.
 Does this affect one person (low severity), a team (medium), or all customers (high)?
 What is the importance of the bug?

 I suggest you omit this field from the form.
 In my experience, the person creating the report usually doesn’t know the actual severity.
 How could they?
-Even if the site is down at your location, without communication it’s nearly impossible to know that that is true for all users.
+Even if the site appears completely down at your location, without communication it’s nearly impossible to know that that is true for all users.
+Which has an impact on the severity.

 What happens when the severity is wrong?
 When it’s overestimated, it can create a sky-is-falling overreaction to bugs.
 When it’s underestimated, it can lead teams to de-prioritize important issues.

-When an estimate is found to be inaccurate, we rarely update it, even when that mistake is widely understood.
-This leads people to tune out the estimate and it sends mixed messages to observers.
+When a severity is found to be inaccurate, we rarely update it, even when that mistake is widely understood.
+This leads people to ignore it and that can send mixed messages to observers.

 A suggestion I’d offer to anyone opening a bug report: report what you see, not what you think.

 A practice that hinders a bugfix is latching onto the wrong solution early in the process.
-The guidance “I think that Sidekiq email jobs are failing”, especially from a senior engineer to a junior engineer, sends one down a particular road.
-It may be the wrong road.
-“This customer didn’t receive this email” is better because that is not a theory.
+The guidance “I think that the email jobs are failing”, especially from a respected engineer, sends one down a particular road.
+It may be the wrong road, wasting time and making it hard to generate other solutions.
+“This customer didn’t receive this email” is better because that is a fact.

 If you’re a programmer who’s certain you know what’s going on, jump on a pair programming session with the bug fixer and confirm that you’re right from first principles.